Campers should be centrally involved in packing.

 - Snacks, candy, etc. (no food is kept in cabins for health and safety reasons)

-- Fireworks and other explosives, firearms, sling shots
+- Fireworks or other explosives, firearms, sling shots

 - Drugs, tobacco, alcohol